Official websites use .gov

 Possible cellular/GPS service issues if the participant lives in or travels to a remote or mountainous area.

-When enhanced supervision is needed and the whereabouts of the person under supervision must be monitored when the participant leaves the approved residence, or when a third-party risk has been identified.
+When enhanced supervision is needed and the whereabouts of the person under supervision must be monitored when the participant leaves the approved residence.

 May also be used for individuals sentenced under the Adam Walsh Act and on a curfew, but GPS should not be the default technology for these cases and an individualized assessment should be done.

-* The most cost-effective and least invasive, yet appropriate, LM equipment option available to the person under supervision should always be recommended, and the risk and needs of a participant should constantly be reevaluated by officers to determine if the court should modify the type of equipment and the component.
+* The most cost-effective and least invasive, yet appropriate, LM technology option available to the person under supervision should always be recommended, and the risk and needs of a participant should constantly be reevaluated by officers to determine if the court should modify the type of technology and the component.

 Sample Condition Language for Court Orders